tom-seddon/beeblink/docs/tools.md

 Create a disk image on a BeebLink volume from a disk, or write a disk image on a BeebLink volume to a formatted disk.
-Supports single-density DFS, ADFS, and Opus DDOS/Challenger.
+Supports single-density DFS, ADFS, and double density disks from Opus DDOS/Challenger or Watford DDFS.

 Select `R` to read a disk, creating a disk image, or `W` to write a disk from a disk image.